RowanWillson/AmberElectric/README.md

 **Things that probably need doing**
 - Saving user credentials in Keychain instead of UserDefaults
-- WatchOS should be independent and allow sign-in directly from Watch rather than requiring iPhone sending it.
 - Main WatchOS app should be better.
 Right now I've prioritised the complications that I use, and I don't use the main app.
 - More WatchOS complications.
 - Historical Usage.
 I have the API reading these from the Amber API (disabled...) but no UI implemented.